nxskok/pasias/docs/22-thingy.md

-##  CLustering the Australian athletes
+##  Clustering the Australian athletes

  Recall the Australian athlete data (that we've seen so many